Nitrokey/nitrokey-start-firmware/doc/gnuk-token-initial-configuration.rst

   Configuration:  1
   Interface:  0
   d2 76 00 01 24 01 02 00 f5 17 00 00 00 01 00 00

-The example above is the case of libusb version.

-Use the tool ``../tool/gnuk_put_binary.py`` instead , for PC/SC Lite.
-You need PyScard for this.